 Overall, electrical stimulation seems to have a positive effect when applied appropriately.
 This type of therapy may be something to work on with a good practitioner who knows what they are doing.
 Expect to experiment a bit with different frequencies and nerve placements.

-The rest of this article is for Genetic Lifehacks members only.
+The rest of this article includes lifestyle changes and supplements for targeted solutions for essential tremor.
+It is for Genetic Lifehacks members only.
 Consider joining today to see the supplement research and a visual overview of your genetic variants.

 Related Articles and Topics: